-- Dynamic type testing continued on Train 1 at TTCI in Pueblo, CO, including 8-car parking brake, rollback protection, and electromagnetic interference (EMI) testing. - Routine static and dynamic testing continued on Trainsets 3, 4, and 5. - Production continued on Trainsets 3 through 14. - COVID-19 related actions continued for the 18th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Most recently, a spike in positive COVID-19 cases (possibly due to the Delta variant) has reduced man-hours in SLC. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
-The extent of the continuing delay is being evaluated.
-Currently, delivery of the first trainset to Caltrain has been delayed 8.5 months to November 2021. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
-Replacement suppliers were found, but the delivery schedule was impacted.
-In addition, one of the replacement suppliers is now having financial issues.
-Due to this, Stadler submitted another request for excusable delay in February 2021.
-The extent of the delay is being evaluated.
-The key point is Stadler's ability to assemble the luggage racks and ceiling panels themselves.
-Assembly of those parts began in June. - One Final Design Review (FDR) remains open for Positive Train Control (PTC) software.
+- Dynamic type testing continued on Train 1 at TTCI in Pueblo, CO, including 7-car ride quality, running behavior and door testing. - Routine static and dynamic testing continued on Trainsets 3, 4, and 5 and started on Train 6. - Production continued on Trainsets 3 through 14. - COVID-19 related actions continued for the 19th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Most recently, a small supplier of anodized aluminum parts shut down for two weeks due to a COVID-19 outbreak. - On multiple occasions since the start of the pandemic, a spike in positive COVID-19 cases has reduced man-hours in SLC. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
+The extent of the continuing delay is being evaluated and Stadler is developing a rebaselined schedule.
+Currently, delivery of the first trainset to Caltrain has been delayed 9.5 months to December 2021. - Due to supplier bankruptcies, Stadler is now assembling all luggage racks and ceiling panels themselves. - All Final Design Reviews (FDRs) are now closed. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
+The individual car FAIs remain, along with FAIs for the Stadler-assembled luggage racks.
+The ceiling panel FAIs took place in September.

-- First Article Inspections (FAI) continue to have their paperwork formalized and closed out.
-The individual car FAIs remain, along with FAIs for the Stadler-assembled luggage racks and ceiling panels.
-The door plug FAI took place in August. - 86 carshells have been shipped from Stadler Switzerland, with 73 arriving at Stadler's Salt Lake City facility (13 shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March 2020 due to COVID-19 travel restrictions.
+- 88 carshells have been shipped from Stadler Switzerland, with 73 arriving at Stadler's Salt Lake City facility (15 shells are in transit/holding). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March 2020 due to COVID-19 travel restrictions.
 Audits will commence when sub-suppliers reopen and travel restrictions are lifted.

-- Continue to close out system level FDRs and FAIs. - Continue to support Caltrain/PCEP system integration and rail startup activation activities. - Support type testing in SLC and at TTCI.
+- Continue to close out FAIs.

+- Continue to support Caltrain/PCEP system integration and rail startup activation activities.

+- Support type testing in SLC and at TTCI.

+- Provide quality reps in SLC (final assembly), Altenrhein (carshells) and Winterthur (trucks).

+- Conduct Buy America interim audit in SLC.